-Grounds (d) and (e): The lawyer should take specified steps conducive to the regulatory objectives, or it is otherwise in the public interest to impose a condition in light of the regulatory objectives
+Grounds (e): It is otherwise in the public interest to impose a condition in light of the regulatory objectives

-- 17. EXAMPLE: The Legal Ombudsman has reported to us the outcome of a recent complaint against a Costs Lawyer.
+- 21. EXAMPLE: The Legal Ombudsman has reported to us the outcome of a recent complaint against a Costs Lawyer.
 Ultimately, the case was determined in favour of the Costs Lawyer.
 However, the Legal Ombudsman's findings show that the Costs Lawyer did not follow their internal complaints procedure properly when handling the complaint.
 When we approach the Costs Lawyer about this, they acknowledge that they sometimes take an early assessment of the merits of a complaint and, if they think it has no merit, dismiss it without following their complaints procedure.
 On reflection, they recognise that this could lead to unsatisfactory outcomes for their clients.
-They promise to make changes to their internal processes so this does not occur again. - 18.
+They promise to make changes to their internal processes so this does not occur again. - 22.
 CONSIDERATIONS: In order to promote the regulatory objective of "protecting and promoting the interests of consumers", Costs Lawyers should follow their internal complaints procedure in all cases, regardless of whether they subjectively believe a complaint to have merit.
 We are therefore concerned that the Costs Lawyer's approach is not conducive to the regulatory objectives.
-We note that no other conduct issues were identified by the Legal Ombudsman in the context of the complaint, and that the Costs Lawyer appreciates the need to address shortcomings in their processes.

-19. OUTCOME: We impose conditions requiring the Costs Lawyer to follow their internal complaints procedure in all cases, to notify the CLSB of any complaints received during the year, and to explain how those complaints are being handled.
+We note that no other conduct issues were identified by the Legal Ombudsman in the context of the complaint, and that the Costs Lawyer appreciates the need to address shortcomings in their processes. - 23.
+OUTCOME: We impose conditions requiring the Costs Lawyer to follow their internal complaints procedure in all cases, to notify the CLSB of any complaints received during the year, and to explain how those complaints are being handled.
 We work with the Costs Lawyer to support them in improving their approach to complaint handling.